drk1wi/blog.github.io/_posts/2019-05-29-tor-ip-disclosure-through-http-301-cache-poisoning.md

 ---
 layout: post
-title: Disclosing your real TOR IP address through 301 HTTP Redirect Cache Poisoning
+title: Disclosing TOR users' real IP address through 301 HTTP Redirect Cache Poisoning
 ---

 This blog post describes a practical application of the '[HTTP 301 Cache Poisoning](https://blog.duszynski.eu/domain-hijack-through-http-301-cache-poisoning/)" attack that can be used by a malicious TOR exit node to disclose real IP address of chosen  clients.

-Persistence and possibility to automate HTTP 301 cache poisoning for chosen non-TLS URLS is the key element here ...
+Persistency and possibility to automate HTTP 301 cache poisoning for chosen non-TLS URLS is the key element here.

 ### PoC Video